bradpotter/microdata-manager/README.md

 Microdata Manager
 =================

-Microdata Manager is a plugin for the Genesis Framework
+Microdata Manager is a plugin created for the Genesis Framework.
 The plugin allows a user to override the default Microdata settings in a Page, Post or Custom Post Type.

 Requirements: WordPress 3.6, Genesis Framework 2.0